-Get out your beret: Sunday is the historic French holiday Bastille Day!
-It’s time to play a few games of pétanque and eat a bowl of gruyère-crusted onion soup and a plate of steak frites.
+Get out your beret: July 14 is the historic French holiday Bastille Day!
+It’s time to play a few games of pétanque and eat a bowl of Gruyère-crusted onion soup and a plate of steak frites.
 But you must have at least one cocktail before you order a bottle of Beaujolais.
 So what’ll it be, Mack...err, make that monsieur Mack?
 Fortunately, you have a number of Gallic options, some dating all the way back to Prohibition.

 The French 75 is another story, but the recipe can be made with cognac or gin.
 Though the bartenders at New Orleans’ acclaimed French 75 Bar are prepared to duel at dawn to protect the primacy of the cognac version, I would be a second for either camp; I like them equally.

 You can also enjoy the Sidecar, another classic from the Prohibition era.
 (Be warned: Some drink historians think that it’s simply a Brandy Crusta rebranded.)
 Harry McElhone, in his pocket-sized tome "ABC of Mixing Cocktails," credits a man named MacGarry of the Buck’s Club in London with the invention, but respected cocktail author David Embury insists that it was created in Paris by a close friend.
 For the sake of the holiday, let’s go with Embury’s version of history.
 And when you fix the drink, I hope you have the good sense to use French cognac, Cointreau and—do I really need to say it?—fresh lemon juice.

 Finally, I suggest you end your Bastille Day with an after-dinner tipple that will be difficult to resist: the Parisian Blonde.
 It’s a simple but perfect combination of Jamaican rum, curaçao and cream. À votre santé, mes amis.